Bishwanath Ghosh (writer)

 He was born in Kanpur, Uttar Pradesh, where he started his career as a journalist in 1993 with The Pioneer.
 He subsequently worked with the Press Trust of India and The Asian Age in New Delhi.
 He moved to Chennai in 2001 to join the New Indian Express group.
 He joined The Times of India in 2008 when the newspaper launched its Chennai edition.
-At present he is an associate editor with The Hindu and lives in Kolkata, having made the city is home in August 2018 after nearly 18 years in Chennai.
+At present he is an associate editor with The Hindu and lives in Kolkata, having made the city his home in August 2018 after nearly 18 years in Chennai.